-BOX 6: THE POTENTIAL OF SMALL-SCALE PUMPED HYDRO IN AUSTRALIA scale of these sites also means that they can be constructed more quickly than large-scale pumped hydro projects (ANU 2017).
+BOX 6: THE POTENTIAL OF SMALL-SCALE PUMPED HYDRO IN AUSTRALIA

 A recent study by the Australian National University (2017) found that Australia has no shortage of sites that could be developed for small-scale pumped hydro, with 22,000 potential sites around the country.
 These sites have a combined storage capacity of 67,000GWh - vastly greater than Australia's energy storage needs.